Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 <big><pre>
 [Gone in 20 Seconds (10)](https://retroachievements.org/achievement/314003)
-_Defeat Moldorm in the Tower of Hera ithin 20 seconds._
+_Defeat Moldorm in the Tower of Hera within 20 seconds.
+(Must have Fighter Sword, May Not Have Hammer)_
 </pre></big>

 -=MISSABLE=-

 This is relatively tough and not advised to combine with the no-damage achievement, as you have practically no time to miss attacks and play it safe.
-There will be a trigger available at all time to let you know whether the 20 seconds has passed or not, so use that to your advantage--if it's not there, drop down and retry.
-My recommended approach is that after the first hit, stand right behind Moldorm and unsheathe your sword and follow where it goes, which should guarantee another quick hit.
-Using the Pegasus Boots is also a recommended approach during his last phase when he starts moving faster.
+The time will start running once you enter the arena, with a trigger and leaderboard time being available.
+Just fall down and retry if you are close to or surpass the 20 seconds.
+To gain an advantage, get Moldorm to roam near the entrance of the arena and slash with your sword when entering for a free quick hit.
+After that, observe what direction he goes into and go to the opposite side, then slash the tail once his full body starts moving.
+It is recommended to charge your sword to prevent easily falling down or taking damage.
+Once he starts moving quick and you are not in a good position, use the Pegasus Boots as that goes right through him, and then just slash for that final hit.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/129289.png">